Jolly LLB 2: Domestic

-The film opened with a domestic collection of ₹132.0 million becoming Akshay Kumar's eighth highest opener and second highest of the year following Raees.
-The film shown growth in next two days collecting ₹17.31 crores and ₹19.95 crores on second and third day of release respectively and took its first domestic weekend collection to a total of ₹504.6 million.
-It became second highest first weekend collecting Bollywood film of the year after Raees.
-Its cumulative collection in next four days evaluated to ₹26.25 crores and with that, the film scored first domestic week of ₹777.1 million.
-After Raees, Jolly LLB 2 is second highest domestic first week collecting film of 2017.
-As of 2 March, the film has collected ₹ 1172.4 million domestically And It Declared As Superhit By BOI.
+The film opened with a domestic collection of ₹132.0 million, becoming Akshay Kumar's eighth highest opener and second highest of the year, following Raees.
+The film showed growth in the next two days, collecting ₹17.31 crores and ₹19.95 crores on the second and third day of release respectively.
+Its first domestic weekend collection was ₹504.6 million.
+It became the second highest first weekend collecting Bollywood film of the year, after Raees.
+Its cumulative collection in the next four days was ₹26.25 crores.
+The film scored ₹777.1 million in its first domestic week.
+After Raees, Jolly LLB 2 is the second highest domestic first week collecting film of 2017.
+As of 2 March, the film had collected ₹ 1172.4 million domestically.

 Overseas

-The film during its week, collected ₹49.6 million from North America (United States and Canada), ₹10.4 million from United Kingdom, ₹58.6 million from United Arab Emirates, ₹100000 from Malaysia, ₹10.6 million from Australia and ₹4.4 million from New Zealand.
-The film collected ₹134.0 million from overseas during first week which is second highest for a Bollywood film of 2017.
+During its first week, the film collected ₹49.6 million from North America (United States and Canada), ₹10.4 million from United Kingdom, ₹58.6 million from United Arab Emirates, ₹100000 from Malaysia, ₹10.6 million from Australia and ₹4.4 million from New Zealand.
+It collected ₹134.0 million from overseas during its first week, which was the second highest for a Bollywood film of 2017.